Valuation Of Goodwill

 Goodwill is an intangible asset.
 The real value is indeterminable for non-purchased goodwill and based on arbitrary measurement.
 The valuation of goodwill is often based on the customs of the trade and generally calculated as the number of year's purchases of average profits or super-profits.

-- In the case of sole trading concern, goodwill is valued at the time of selling of a business, to take any person as a partner, to convert sole trading concern into a company.
+- In the case of a sole trading concern, goodwill is valued at the time of selling of a business, to take any person as a partner, to convert sole trading concern into a company.

 - In the case of a partnership, when there are an admission, retirement, and death of a partner, amalgamation, conversion into a company, and change in profit sharing ratio.